legalthings/f24-elements/README.md

 # f24 Elementƨ

-This is Firm24 elements, everything you need for a vue project with Firm24 branding
+This is f24 elements, everything you need for a vue project with Firm24 branding.

 Includes: